NorskRegnesentral/shapr/tests/testthat/_snaps/setup.md

       explain(model = model_lm_numeric, x_explain = x_explain_numeric, x_train = x_train_numeric,
         approach = "independence", prediction_zero = p0, predict_model = predict_model_non_numeric_output)
     Error <simpleError>
-      The predict_model function of class `lm` does not return a numeric output of the desired length.
+      The predict_model function of class `lm` does not return a numeric output of the desired length for single output models or a data.table of the correct dimensions for a multiple output model.
       See the 'Advanced usage' section of the vignette: vignette('understanding_shapr', package = 'shapr')